Oregon Territory Established

 Methodist missionaries at Willamette Valley created the first permanent American settlement in Oregon in 1834.
 After this settlement was established, hundreds of Americans began pouring into the area every year.
 This put pressure on the US and Britain to settle their boundary dispute.

 Oregon settlers organized a provisional government in 1843.
 They adopted a set of laws patterned after those of Iowa.
-The area was left unorganized until the Whitman Massacre, in which members of the Cayuse tribe killed a family of missionaries and 11 others.
+The area was left unorganized until the Tragedy at Waiilatpu, in which members of the Cayuse tribe killed two missionaries and 11 others.
 On August 14, 1848, Congress passed the Act to Establish the Territorial Government of Oregon.
 The territory consisted of all of the present-day states of Idaho, Oregon, and Washington, as well as parts of Montana and Wyoming.
 Oregon City served as the capital until 1850, when it was moved to Salem.
 In 1853, the Washington Territory was created, and Oregon received the same boundaries it has today.

 The territory grew fast after the attractive Donation Land Law of 1850 was passed.
 This law gave 320 acres of land to any US citizen over 18.
 A settler’s wife could also receive 320 acres.
 The settler had to cultivate the land for a minimum of four years to qualify for ownership.
 Starting December 1850, and until December 1855, settlers received 160 acres of land and had to be over 21 years old.
 On February 14, 1859, the Oregon Territory was admitted to the Union as the 33rd state.

 |FREE printable This Day in History album pages

 Get a binder or other supplies to create your This Day in History album.